Your cart is currently empty!

 Example

-The following query sorts the records of the CUSTOMER table based on the descending order of the name of the customers −
+The following query sorts the records of the CUSTOMERS tables in descending order based on the column NAME.

 SELECT * FROM CUSTOMERS ORDER BY NAME DESC;